saintplay/vue-swatches/docs/presets/README.md

 # Presets

-**Vue Swatches** has a bunch of predefined sets of swatches ready to be used for most common usages
+**Vue Swatches** has a bunch of predefined sets of swatches ready to be used for most common usage cases

 ## Basic